 In 1982 Ohtsuka Meijin passed away, and left behind a great legacy for all of us to follow.
 However, following his passing, there was split after split within the Wado fraternity and Wado took on many different directions.
 Soon after this, Wado had another big split, this time with the parting of Suzuki Hanshi (and other Japanese Instructors) from what was then, and now, the Wado Renmei.

-In British Wadokai we still train with the original syllabus, which also includes the Sanbon-gumite, which are very much misunderstood today; in many Wado schools they have even been removed completely, which is such a shame as they can reflect so much of the original Ju-Jutsu aspects and principles within them (continual contact, distancing, entering, etc.).
+In British Wadokai we still train with the original syllabus, which also maintains the Sanbon-gumite, which are very much misunderstood today; in many Wado schools they have even been removed completely, which is such a shame as they can reflect so much of the original Ju-Jutsu aspects and principles within them (continual contact, distancing, entering, etc.).
 The Ohyo-gumite, which encourages aspects of free-fighting; another very important aspect of all Wado.
 Again, these are often misunderstood and have been taken out by many Wado Schools.
 However, saying this, some schools have replaced the original Ohyo-gumite with some more up-to-date competition versions, which also reflect some of these similar concepts within them.

 I have been very privileged and fortunate to have learnt so much from the many Japanese Wado Instructors throughout my time, and I have added to the training many new aspects, such as Tanto-dori, Idori, Muto-dori, etc.

 British Wadokai is what it is, ‘British Wadokai’ - no more, no less; this is from where the Wado of today has evolved.

 “A flower will not bloom unless it has the roots to support it.”
 Gary E Swift.